 No payment or other compensation will be made for incidental expenses, including, but not limited to, towing, telephone, transportation, lodging, travel, gasoline, loss of pay or indirect or consequential damage including, but not limited to, loss of use of the Camper, inconvenience, damage or injury to person or property, or loss of revenue, which might be paid, incurred or sustained by reason of manufacturer's defect covered by this warranty.
-Lance does not cover equipment or accessories installed at any dealership or other place of business, or by any other party.
-Such installation of equipment or accessories by any other party will not be covered by the terms of this warranty.
+Lance does not warranty equipment or accessories installed at any dealership or other place of business, or by any other party.

 As the manufacturer of the Camper that you purchased, Lance does not know the purpose you have in mind for your truck and camper, nor does Lance know the Gross Vehicle Weight Rating ("GVWR") of your truck.
-Therefore, Lance makes no warranties or representations, express or implied, as to the performance of your truck with the Camper or whether the match-up of your truck and Camper exceeds the GVWR as specified by your truck's manufacturer.
+Therefore, Lance makes no warranties or representations, express or implied, as to the performance of your truck with the Camper or whether the match up of your truck and Camper exceeds the GVWR as specified by your truck's manufacturer.
 Specifically, there is no express or implied warranty of merchantability or of fitness for the particular match of your truck to any particular camper.